 Hon.
 Pamela Gross: Quana, Mr. Speaker.
 Quana to the member for the question.
 All of our jobs are posted on our department's website.
-We also have recruiting fairs that our staff go to recruit members.
-We're always advocating for people to join our team, we have various things, initiatives like ads recently on social media and other areas for people to see that there are jobs out there.
+We also have recruiting fairs that our staff go to, to recruit members.
+We're always advocating for people to join our team, we have various initiatives, like ads recently on social media and other areas for people to see that there are jobs out there.

-There are always career offices and postings, at Family Services department, for example, and other areas where jobs are out there, and through word-of-mouth too, it's always great to hear of jobs if you think of a potential person that you encourage them to apply for a job if you see that job is vacant.
+There are always career offices and postings at Family Services, for example, and other areas where jobs are out there.
+Through word-of-mouth, too, it's always great to hear of jobs if you think of a potential person that you encourage them to apply for a job if you see that job is vacant.

-So, to anybody is listening, if you are a resident of our colleague's constituency and if you are interested, we do encourage people to apply for the jobs that are out there to help strengthen Nunavut, and especially in our school system.
+To anybody listening, if you are a resident of our colleague's constituency and if you are interested, we do encourage people to apply for the jobs that are out there to help strengthen Nunavut, and especially in our school system.
 Thank you, Mr. Speaker.